 Submitting your Proposed Course Cluster and Plan of Study to the Major

-Students intending to major in environmental studies must meet with a prospective advisor chosen in consultation with the Environmental Studies Chair to develop their proposed four-course cluster and plan of study through the major.
-We encourage all students interested in the major to meet with a faculty member in Environmental Studies at least one week prior to spring Pre-registration to discuss their proposed cluster and plan of study.
-The proposals must be submitted to the program Chair on or before the final day of pre-registration in the spring of the sophomore year.
+Students intending to major in Environmental Studies must meet with a prospective advisor to develop their proposed four-course cluster and plan of study through the major.
+We encourage all students interested in the major to meet with a core faculty member in Environmental Studies at least one week prior to spring pre-registration to discuss their proposed cluster and plan of study.
+The proposals must be submitted to the program chair on or before the final day of pre-registration in the spring of the sophomore year.
 Application materials and instructions are available from Environmental Studies faculty and on the CES website (ces.williams.edu).
-The individual proposals will be reviewed by the CES Advisory Committee.

 Planning for prerequisites on your path through the Environmental Studies major